Andrzej Stasiuk is a writer, poet, and literary critic who won the 2005 Nike Prize for literature. He was born in Warsaw in 1960.

-One will not find any equally nostalgic words in Dojczland, the prose work published in 2007.
-Well, perhaps apart from the opening of the book in which the author describes the suburbs of Frankfurt am Main: "enormous, threatening and beautiful like a Babylonian allegory".
-Stasiuk writes about a country to which he travels as a literary gastarbeiter.
-During his author's evenings, he feels like a Gypsy musician who makes the time more pleasant for the locals at the station then takes his earnings and disappears.
-Stasiuk composes the image of contemporary Germany from memories, remarks, remembered images.
+One will not find any equally nostalgic words in Dojczland (Deutschland), a work of prose published in 2007, perhaps apart from the opening of the book in which the author describes the suburbs of Frankfurt am Main: ‘enormous, threatening and beautiful like a Babylonian allegory’.
+Stasiuk writes about a country to which he travels as a literary Gastarbeiter.
+In the evenings, he feels like a Gypsy musician who makes time more pleasant for the locals at the station then takes his earnings and disappears.
+Stasiuk composes an image of contemporary Germany from memories, remarks, remembered images.
 Here, mockery is mixed with serious reflection.
 The author writes about a place which to a Pole brings a fairy tale to mind but also about a place where family memories full of terror are revived.

 Chicken thieves versus forest arsonists

-In 2009 he published Taksim, a story of a contemporary knight errant caught in the vise of capitalism, who has ambitions of overtaking Europe with an onslaught of conterfeit goods.
-Critic Przemysław Czapliński wrote of Stasiuk's disposable culture, stating that
+In 2009 he published Taksim, a story of a contemporary knight errant caught in the vice of capitalism, who has ambitions of overtaking Europe with an onslaught of counterfeit goods.
+Critic Przemysław Czapliński wrote of Stasiuk's disposable culture, stating that:

 In 2010 he published Diary Kept Afterwards, which was among the finalists for the 2011 Nike Literary Prize.
 The book is an account of Stasiuk’s journeys to Albania, Serbia, Montenegro and Bosnia.
 More than a travel book, this collection of essays is intended to gain some perspective on his own country and on Polishness.